chclam/algorithms/README.md

     * Addition and subtraction
     * Conditional branching
     * For loops
-  [x] Insertionsort
+  * Insertionsort
-  [x] Binary search
+  * Binary search
-  [x] Mergesort
+  * Mergesort
-  * k-vertex cover (FPT Algorithm)

 # Assembly
-Since I've got no experience coding in assembly, I had to do some reading.
 Following a list of sources:

   * A general introduction (no tutorial) for assembly languages and assemblers: [Introduction to x86 Assembly Language Programming](https://cs.lmu.edu/~ray/notes/x86assembly/)
     * We knew that there were various assembly languages.
 However, there are also languages that are OS-specific due to the assembler that converts it into an executable file.
 For x86 on Microsoft Windows, for example, there is MASM.
 A more general and free type of assembler is NASM (Netwide Assembler)